 The most fundamental skill any good communicator possesses is a clear understanding of the change they want to see in their target audience.
 This online course on communication essentials in public health for Member States aims to provide you with knowledge and tools you need to communicate effectively during disease outbreaks and health emergencies.

-Basic (Basique), Normative
+Basic (Basique), Not disease specific

 Información del curso